android-os-research/when-os-play-faves/README.md

 | Debian server via Docker (24 GB Ollama cap) | x86-64 | Dolphin R1 24B | **COMPLETED** — 24B loads at ~18–20 GB (fits 24 GB); Phase 1 triage 140 / 56 / 398 / 175 in ~2 h 20 m |
 | Ubuntu VM (24 GB, Debian host) | x86-64 | `--skip-phase1` (bundled 24B triage) + cloud Phase 2/2b | **COMPLETED** — 103 confirmed (39 CONFIRMED_HIGH / 63 CONFIRMED_MEDIUM / 1 promoted in Phase 2b), 1 h 41 m, ~816 MB RSS, exit 0 |

-Two environments are not yet recorded as completed runs. **Environment A** (native x86-64, 12 vCPU, 32 GB, 24B): the representative native 24B Phase-1 runtime is still being measured. **Environment B** (Apple Silicon, ARM64, 8B): local Phase 1 in a Mac VM/Docker is impractically slow (no Metal passthrough, ~18 h), so on macOS use `--skip-phase1` (see Docker Troubleshooting).
+The x86-64 + 24B configuration is covered twice above — natively on the Debian reference server and via Docker with a 24 GB Ollama cap — so a separate bare-metal 24B timing row adds nothing and is intentionally omitted.
+On Apple Silicon (ARM64) local Phase 1 in a Mac VM/Docker is impractically slow (~18 h): a VM or container on a Mac cannot use the Mac's GPU, so the model runs on CPU only.
+On macOS use `--skip-phase1` with the bundled 24B triage (see Docker Troubleshooting).

 The 16 GB `--lite` run completed Steps 1–6 + Phase 1 (`--skip-filter
 --skip-phase2`) in ~2 h 34 m wall clock with a peak pipeline RSS of ~816 MB and